dcoxall/sendgrid-web/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Provide working specs for new features
+4. Document changes (if changing public interface)
-4. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-5. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-6. Create new Pull Request
+7. Create new Pull Request

 ## License